zoxjs/website/pages/root/docs/Main Concepts/Plugins.md

 }
 ```

-This is basically how plugins themselves work,
+This is basically how `zox-plugins` themselves work,
-except that the `plugin-system` is heavily object-oriented
+except that the `zox-plugins` are heavily object-oriented
 meaning that all plugins must be classes.

 ## Creating Plugins